timfox456/ma-transformer/README.md

 ### Usage

-1.  **Prepare/Generate Data:**
+1.  **Generate Synthetic Data:**
-    The project will include scripts to either:
-    * Download and process a sample dataset of historical tick data (e.g., from LOBSTER dataset if publicly available, or a synthetic generator).
-    * Generate synthetic high-frequency tick data for demonstration purposes.
+    This project includes a script to generate synthetic high-frequency tick data for demonstration purposes.
+To get started, run the following command:
-    (Details will be provided in `data/README.md` once implemented.)
+    ```bash
+    python data/generate_synthetic_ticks.py --output data/synthetic_ticks.csv
+    ```
+    For more details on data generation and management, please refer to the [`data/README.md`](data/README.md) file.

 2.  **Training the Model:**
     ```bash